Arai Quantic helmet review

 As with many Arais, you also get eyebrow vents into the top of the visor.
 Now, we like eyebrow vents.
 They are very effective when it comes to cooling down on a hot day.
 If there’s a downside it can be that, when open, they can be a little noisy.

 Which brings us to our least favourite feature on the Quantic!
 That spoiler.
-The spoiler is not just a spoiler.
+The spoiler is not just a spoiler, however.
 It is also an exhaust vent, and is operated by means of a three-way switch.
 It efficiently allows air that enters the helmet through the brow, the eyebrow vents and the tear ducts to exit the helmet.
 You also get, on either side of the helmet, exhaust vents that are integrated into the shell.
-These exhausts help create negative pressure inside the helmet to better draw out warm air.
+These Venturi exhausts help create negative pressure inside the helmet to better draw out warm air.
+Finally, air can exit the Quantic through a venting panel at the back of the neck roll.

-The helmet also comes as standard with a Pinlock 120-equivalent visor.
+The helmet also comes as standard with a Pinlock 120 anti-fogging insert.

 As with most Arai helmets, the interior parts of the helmet can be swapped out.
 This is useful if you want to clean and refresh the interior but, more importantly, it means that here at Motolegends we can custom fit the helmet for a perfect fit, as you can get thicker and thinner pieces for every size of helmet.

-You also get, as standard, a breath guard and a fixed chin curtain, which at least shows that Arai has taken steps to reduce noise.
-Closure is by means of a Double-D ring.
+You also get, as standard, a breath guard and a fixed chin curtain, which shows that Arai has at least taken steps to mitigate noise.
+Fastening the strap is by means of a Double-D ring.

 The Quantic comes in five sizes, from XS (53-54) up to XL (61-62).
 There are three shell sizes to accommodate these five sizes; one for XS and S, one exclusively for M, and one for L and XL.

 We are genuinely excited at the prospect of the Quantic.
-That spoiler aside, it promises to be the kind of helmet that will work on just about any bike.
-You get Arai quality and Arai levels of protection and comfort.
+It promises to be the kind of helmet that will work on just about any bike.
+You are going to get Arai quality and Arai levels of protection and comfort.
 And for the first time, you’ll get an Arai tested to the new, more demanding, ECE 22-06 standard.
-And that makes it even more exciting.
+And that makes this not just an exciting helmet, but also an important one.
+Right now, one can say, with a degree of confidence, that this is almost certainly the safest motorcycle helmet that money can buy.

-It means, in our view, that this helmet is going to prove hugely popular, as a lot of people are going to want their next helmet to meet the new, higher standard.
-There is, therefore, a strong possibility that the first production of the new helmet will sell out entirely to pre-orders.
-We can’t say this for sure, but 22-06 will be a huge deal, and in the early days helmet buyers won’t have a huge choice.
-I’ve put my name down for one already, despite that spoiler!
+It means, in our view, that this helmet is going to prove hugely popular.
+A lot of people are going to want their next helmet to meet the new, higher standard, but there won’t be many others coming through in 2021.
+There is, therefore, a strong possibility that the first production of the new helmet will sell out very quickly.
+22-06 is a huge deal, or rather it will be when people get to know what it means.
+Me, I’ve put my name down for one already, despite that spoiler!
 If you’re an Arai wearer, know your size, and don’t want to risk missing out, then it might be worth putting in an order now.
+The helmet is due for release in May.

-But Arai will not be the only player in town at this end of the market, because we expect its equivalent, the Shoei NXR, to also be released later this year.
-In fact, the NXR has already been released in the USA, where it is known as the Shoei RF1400, and if you want to look at one we already have one here at Motolegends.
+But ultimately Arai will not be the only player in town at this end of the market, because we expect its equivalent, the Shoei NXR, to also be released later this year.
+In fact, the new NXR has already been released in the USA, where it is known as the Shoei RF1400, and if you want to look at the helmet, we already have one here at Motolegends.
 But, don’t grey import one.
-The American helmet is only DOT approved, and therefore you cannot legally ride in it over here.
-The European version will be much more protective.
+The American helmet is only DOT and Snell approved, and therefore you cannot legally ride in it over here.
+It will not have been tested to 22-06.
+The European version will be much more protective than the American model.
 The American fit is also quite different to the European fit.

-Now, coincidentally, the Shoei NXR is the most obvious direct competitor to the Arai Quantic.
+Now, coincidentally, the Shoei NXR 2 helmet is the most obvious direct competitor to the Arai Quantic.
 They are both sports-touring helmets.
 Neither comes with a drop-down sun visor.
 They are going to be similarly priced.
-The Shoei will be smaller and lighter, we suspect, and will come with better provision for a comms. system.
+The Shoei will be smaller and probably a touch lighter, and it comes with better provision for a comms. system.
 The Arai, we are thinking, will feel more solid and robust.
 Now both have an oval-shaped interior, but the Arai is nonetheless a slightly rounder oval.
 Some people will be able to comfortably wear both.
 Others, like the author, with wider, rounder heads will probably end up having to go for the Arai.

 The problem with the Shoei is that we don’t yet know when it is going to arrive.
-The Arai is scheduled for May; the Shoei might not reach the UK until somewhat later in the summer.
-But both helmets are going to be much in demand, as they’re going to be amongst the very first in the country to be 22-06 accredited.
-If you’re thinking that it might soon be time for a change, you should look at both the new NXR and the Quantic.
-And maybe even place an order.
+The Arai is scheduled for May, as we have said; the Shoei might not reach the UK until somewhat later in the summer.
+But both helmets are going to be much in demand.
+If you’re thinking that it might soon be time for a change, you should definitely be thinking 22-06, and you should probably look at both the new NXR and the Quantic.

 Share this story